MisterKaiou/fsharp-constellation/README.md

 ## Motivation

-The reason why I decided to make this package came from [FSharp.CosmosDb](https://github.com/aaronpowell/FSharp.CosmosDb) (a package by [@aaronpowell](https://github.com/aaronpowell)), [this section](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/performance-tips-dotnet-sdk-v3-sql#sdk-usage) of the Microsoft Performance Tips for CosmosDB, and a little bit of the context syntax sugar of Entity Framework, and a personal project that I am working on at the date of writing.
+The reason why I decided to make this package came from [FSharp.CosmosDb](https://github.com/aaronpowell/FSharp.CosmosDb) (a package by [@aaronpowell](https://github.com/aaronpowell)), [this section](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/performance-tips-dotnet-sdk-v3-sql#sdk-usage) of the Microsoft Performance Tips for CosmosDB, a little bit of the context syntax sugar from Entity Framework, and a personal project that I am working on at the date of writing.

 The library that Aaron created is great, but I needed something a little too specific for my use case.
-So I've decided to create something that can be a little more friendly with DI Frameworks, like ASP.NET default one, and that does not instantiate multiple instances of the CosmosClient, as suggested in the Tips from Microsoft.
+So I've decided to create something that can be a little more friendly with DI Frameworks, like ASP.NET's default one, and that does not instantiate multiple instances of the CosmosClient, as suggested in the Tips from Microsoft.

 ## Goal